-Community Progress Council York County.
+Community Progress Council York County assistance programs.

 Community Progress Council is the main community action agency for York Pennsylvania.
 It is involved in providing short term, emergency assistance as well as it will promote self-sufficiency and employment for the low income families in the region.
 The disabled and seniors are also main clients.
 Some of the aid is directly offered by the non-profit and other support is from referrals.